-The maximum exposure to credit risk, excluding the value of any collateral or other security, at balance date for recognised financial assets is the carrying amount of those assets, net of any provisions for doubtful debts of those assets, as disclosed in the Financial Statements.

-The group has no derivative financial instruments or forward exchange contracts.

-The group does not have any material credit risk exposure to any single debtor or group of debtors under financial instruments entered into by the group.
+The maximum exposure to credit risk, excluding the value of any collateral or other security, at balance date for recognised financial assets is the carrying amount of those assets, net of any provisions for doubtful debts of those assets, as disclosed in the financial statements.
+The consolidated entity has no derivative financial instruments or forward exchange contracts.
+82% (\$1,207,911) of receivables are due from two largest debtors.
+Subsequently to the year end \$1,207,911 has been paid and exposure to these debtors decreased to \$nil.
+As a result there is no material credit risk exposure to any single debtor or group of debtors under financial instruments.